-Trans fats have been linked to an increased risk of.
+Trans fats have been linked to an increased risk of heart disease.

 Taco Bell restaurants will start frying with canola oil containing zero grams of trans fats -- instead of partially hydrogenated soybean oil -- in all of its U.S. restaurants by April 2007.